 Today I’m sharing a brand with you that until recently was entirely new to me.
 The Good Molecules team over at Beautylish contacted me about trying some of their products and after doing a little bit of research I absolutely had to say yes!

 Good Molecules & Beautylish sent over four products from their skincare range in exchange for my honest opinion.
-None of my links are affiliated, I’m just excited to share these products with you!
 This is not a review.
-I will be testing all four of these products over the next month and a half to give you my thorough review.
+I will be testing all four of these products over the next month and a half to give you thorough reviews.
 I don’t believe in quick skincare reviews, it takes time to see results and changes in your skin.

 About Good Molecules

 The idea behind Good Molecules is simple: skincare that works at a fair price.
 Founded by a team of beauty industry veterans, Good Molecules creates skincare solutions with best-in-class ingredients, backed by research and formulated for effectiveness.
 By working directly with top labs, Good Molecules offers products that target skin issues—like acne, redness, and hyperpigmentation—without the traditional retail markup.
 See a difference in your skin, starting at just $6

 I don’t work with a lot of brands on my blog.
 Many of the requests I get are for products that retail upwards of $100, and I don’t feel good about sharing products I myself would never buy.

 Good molecules on the other hand is incredibly affordable!
 I was shocked actually when I saw that their prices range from $6 – $15USD.
 How is that even possible!?
 The core value of Good Molecules is skincare that works at a fair price.
 Amen to that!